celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 ### `HeaderService` becomes main component around which most other services are focused
-Initially, we started with BlockService being the more “important” component during devnet architecture, but overlooked some problems with regards to sync (we initially made the decision that a celestia full node would have to be started together at the same time as a core node -- which is the reason for embedding the core node).
+Initially, we started with BlockService being the more “important” component during devnet architecture, but overlooked some problems with regards to sync (we initially made the decision that a celestia full node would have to be started together at the same time as a core node).

 This led us to an issue where eventually we needed to connect to an already-running core node and sync from it.
 We were missing a component to do that, so we implemented `HeaderExchange` over the core client (wrapping another interface we